PostHog/posthog.com/contents/docs/apps/filter-out.md

 ### Who maintains this app?

-This app is maintained by PostHog.
+This app was created by [@plibither8](https://github.com/plibither8) and is maintained by the community.
 If you have issues with the app not functioning as intended, please [raise a bug report](https://github.com/PostHog/posthog/issues/new?assignees=&labels=bug&template=bug_report.md) to let us know!

 ### What if I have feedback on this app?